 If you’re outside, the safest place in an earthquake is a clear spot away from buildings, trees, streetlights and power lines.
 Drop to the ground and stay there until the shaking stops.

 Pull over to a clear location, stop and stay there with your seatbelt fastened until the shaking stops.

 After an earthquake, include children in clean-up activities if it is safe to do so.
 It is comforting to children to watch the household begin to return to normal and to have a job to do.

 - Listen to children.

 Encourage your child to express feelings of fear, anxiety or anger.
 Listen carefully, show understanding, and offer reassurance.
 Tell your child that the situation is not permanent, and provide physical reassurance through time spent together and displays of affection.
-Contact local faith-based organizations, voluntary organizations, or professionals for counseling if extra help is needed.
+Contact local organizations, voluntary organizations, or professionals for counseling if extra help is needed.